ion-training/envoy-hello-http/README.md

 # envoy-hello
-envoy container hello on port 8080
+envoy container responds with Hello on port 8080

 # Topology
 ```